u5838836/target_trial/README.md

 # target_trial

-Code used for cleaning & analysing data
+Code used for cleaning & analysing data, and results.
+ECT NSW Blanca Gallego Luxan